Life of a Pennsylvania mail-in ballot: From locked cages to an acid bath

 Why We Wrote This

-Amid falling trust in the electoral process, we look at the chain of custody for a ballot in the state that was ground zero for GOP attacks on mail-in voting in 2020: Pennsylvania.
+Amid falling trust in the electoral process, we look at the chain of custody for a ballot in the state that was ground zero for Republican attacks on mail-in voting in 2020: Pennsylvania.

 Mr. Trump brought dozens of lawsuits to bolster his claims that the election had been “stolen,” but none proved fraud.